Quiz

-Epiphany had been a popular subject in painting already in the Middle Ages, yet it became a topos during the Renaissance when each respected painter produced at least one adoration scene.
+The Epiphany was already a popular subject in painting in the Middle Ages, yet it became a topos during the Renaissance when each respected painter produced at least one adoration scene.
 We probably are used to seeing the three magi offering their gifts to baby Jesus but do we know anything more about it?
-Here comes the Epiphany quiz!
+Here’s all you need to know about the Epiphany!

 What do Christians Celebrate?